 Tonya Howell is the director of the University of Chicago Charter School North Kenwood / Oakland (NKO) Campus.

 Howell has worked with the UChicago Charter School for the past five years, beginning as a fourth grade instructor before becoming a literacy coach, instructional coach, and assistant director.
 Prior to joining UChicago Charter, Howell served as a teacher in Chicago Public schools.
 She received Type 75 administrative certification in 2007 and joined the Chicago New Teacher Center in 2008.

 Howell holds a BA in elementary education and teaching from the University of Illinois at Chicago and an MEd in education administration and leadership from Grand Canyon University.

-Erin Gilmore Slack is returning the University of Chicago Charter School Family as the Director of the Donoghue Campus.
+Erin Gilmore Slack is returning the University of Chicago Charter School Family as the Director of the Donoghue (DON) Campus.